ottobricks/default_prediction_case_study/README.md

 ## 6. Running the Experiment

+> Before anything else, you must create a `data/` directory on the top-level dir and add the `dataset.csv` file for it all to work.

 It's quite simple to run the project.
 First you must navigate to the top-level directory and build the Docker image:
 ```bash
 docker build -t klarna-case-study -f ./Dockerfile .